About this Website

 8. Does Dr. Baird have any experience with homeschooling?

 Yes.
-Dr. Baird and his wife homeschool their five children and are involved in several homeschooling organizations.
+Dr. Baird and his wife homeschool their six children and are involved in several homeschooling organizations.
 You can read a longer answer here.